New Forest attractions

 Location: Approximately 3 miles west of Lyndhurst at the northern end of the Bolderwood Ornamental Drive.

 Remarks: About the most popular of the free New Forest attractions.
 A very pleasant area with graded walks through the giant Redwood trees.
 Viewing platforms overlook the fenced areas where a number of fallow deer are kept.
-Rangers feed the deer at 2pm everyday, but deer sightings aren't guaranteed.
+Rangers feed the deer at a time ranging between noon and 3pm everyday (no fixed time), but deer sightings aren’t guaranteed.

 Further information: